Raiz Invest Super

 ELIGIBILITY FOR TPD BENEFIT

 The insurer applies specific criteria to determine customer eligibility for a TPD benefit.
-Under the Policy between the Insurer and the Trustee, a member who is accepted as an Insured Member is able to claim for a TPD benefit is the Insured Member satisfies either TPD Definition 1 or Definition 2 as detailed in the Insurance Terms Explained section, provided their cover has not ended when the Insured Member suffers Total and Permanent Disablement.
+Under the Policy between the Insurer and the Trustee, a customer who is accepted as an Insured Member is able to claim for a TPD benefit is the Insured Customer satisfies either TPD Definition 1 or Definition 2 as detailed in the Insurance Terms Explained section, provided their cover has not ended when the Insured Member suffers Total and Permanent Disablement.

 In determining if the Insured Member satisfies TPD Definition 1 or 2, the Insurer may have regard to all relevant information available to them from the Event Date.
 This includes information relevant to the Insured Member's future capability to work.